MicrosoftDocs/mixed-reality/mixed-reality-docs/unreal-spatial-anchors.md

 ms.localizationpriority: high
 keywords: Unreal, Unreal Engine 4, UE4, HoloLens, HoloLens 2, mixed reality, development, features, documentation, guides, holograms, spatial anchors
 ---
-# Spatial Anchors in Unreal
+# Local Spatial Anchors in Unreal

 ## Overview

 Spatial anchors are used to save holograms in real-world space between application sessions.
 These get surfaced through Unreal as **ARPin**s and saved in the HoloLens’ anchor store, which is loaded in future sessions.
+Local anchors are ideal as a fallback when there is no internet connectivity.

+[!IMPORTANT]
+> Local anchors are stored on device, while Azure Spatial Anchors are stored in the cloud.
+If you're looking to use Azure cloud services to store your anchors, we have a document that can walk you through integrating [Azure Spatial Anchors](unreal-azure-spatial-anchors.md).
+Note that you can have local and Azure anchors in the same project without conflict.

 ## Checking the anchor store